vatesfr/xen-orchestra/README.md

 # Go back to the next-release branch.
 git checkout next-release

-# Fetches the last changes (the merge and version bump) from master to
+# Fetches the last changes (the merge and version bump) from stable to
 # next-release.
-git merge --ff-only master
+git merge --ff-only stable

 # Push the changes on git.
-git push --follow-tags origin master next-release
+git push --follow-tags origin stable next-release

 # Publish this release to npm.
 npm publish